Quantization of the Nonlinear Sigma Model Revisited: Example: The -model

 \section{Example: The $O(N)$-model}

 We perform some explicit computations for the case $X = S^{N-1} = O(N)/O(N-1)$.
-This allows us to a supplement the abstract cohomological considerations above with a concrete example.
+This allows us to supplement the abstract cohomological considerations above with a concrete example.
 Furthermore, we are able to relate our work to the old work of \cite{BLZ} which studied the perturbative renormalization of the rotational symmetry of the $O(N)$-model.
 In a sense, our work is a generalization and rigorization of their analysis.
 Indeed, in \cite{BLZ} it is assumed that there is no anomaly for the $O(N)$ symmetry and counterterms for the theory are chosen, inductively order by order in perturbation theory, so as to maintain this symmetry.
 In our work, counterterms are chosen first and then adjusted so that the quantum master equation is satisfied.
 This latter approach is more satisfactory since it separates the distinct procedures of renormalization and removing potential anomalies.
 The former is always possible, but the latter may be cohomologically obstructed a priori.
 Nonetheless, in agreement with \cite{BLZ}, we find that there is no anomaly for the $O(N)$ symmetry, which for us is a special case of our more general result for homogeneous spaces.

 Our goal here is to understand explicitly the one-loop counterterms that occur in the renormalization process of the $O(N)$ model.
 This is because in much of the literature on renormalization, a symmetry of a quantum theory is usually expressed in terms of a corresponding symmetry of the counterterms needed for the theory.
-In some sense, however, this way of proceeding is unsatisfactory for several reasons.
+In some sense, however, this way of proceeding can be unsatisfactory for several reasons.
 First, counterterms are regularization scheme dependent and not physically observable quantities.
 Thus, it is awkward to express a symmetry in terms of quantities that diverge instead of those which are observable.
-Second, it is possible for a construction of a quantum field theory to not require any counterterms but which still has an anomaly \cite{AS, CosWG}.
+Second, it is possible for a quantum field theory not to require any counterterms but which still has an anomaly \cite{AS, CosWG}.